We’ve updated how we welcome young people and their families to the DofE, so they’re inspired and excited from the first moment they hear our name.

-As part of this, we’ve updated and condensed the Welcome Pack participants receive when they begin their DofE — and, from 1 September 2019, we’ll be sending it directly to their homes.
+As part of this, we’ve updated and condensed the Welcome Pack participants receive when they begin their DofE — and we now send it directly to their homes.

-There will be ‘doing your DofE’ information, Assessors’ Cards, a leaflet for parents and carers, information on discounts and offers, and a DofE Card.
-The pack will be different for each level, with relevant programme information and personalised DofE Cards.
+There is ‘doing your DofE’ information, Assessors’ Cards, a leaflet for parents and carers, information on discounts and offers, and a DofE Card.
+The pack is different for each level, with relevant programme information and personalised DofE Cards.

-All DofE Managers will be sent a copy of the updated pack before the first batch is sent to participants — and you can see the new contents here.
+All DofE Managers were sent a copy of the updated pack before the first batch was sent to participants in September 2019 — and you can see the new contents here.

 For operational reasons, Leaders will continue to distribute Welcome Packs to participants who live in Northern Ireland, or who are doing their DofE in the secure estate.
 For participants who have an overseas home address, packs will be sent to their DofE centre, addressed to the participant.